GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Input

-The tool takes a class path through either a BOM as a Maven coordinates, a list of Maven coordinates, or a list of class and jar files in the filesystem.
+The input of the tool is either the Maven coordinate of a BOM, a list of Maven coordinates, or a list of class and jar files in the filesystem.
+All of these inputs are converted to a class path for the static linkage check, which is the _input class path_.

 When the input is a Maven BOM, the elements in the BOM are converted to a list of Maven coordinates.
 If the BOM imports another BOM, the elements of the second BOM are recursively added to the list of Maven coordinates.
+This list of Maven coordinates is handled in the same way as a directly-provided list of coordinates (see below).

 When the input is a list of Maven coordinates, they are resolved to a list of jar files that consists of the artifacts and their dependencies.
+This list of jar files is handled in the same way as a directly-provided list of jar files (see below).

-The list of class and jar files forms the _input class path_.
+When the input is a list of class and jar files, they are used directly as the _input class path_.

 ### Output

 The tool reports static linkage errors for the input class path.
-Each of the static linkage errors contains the information on the source class and the destination class of the reference, and has one of the three types:
+Each of the static linkage errors contains information on the source class and the destination class of the reference, and has one of the three types:

-  - _Missing class_: a class reference causes a static missing class error.

-  - _Missing method_: a method reference has a static linkage conflict.

-  - _Missing field_: a field reference has a static linkage conflict.
+_missing class_, _missing method_, or _missing field_.

 ### Class Reference Graph and Reachability